dcaled/EUR-Lex-PT/README.md

 ## Contact

-I am happy answer questions and give additional information via email: dcaled at gmail dot com
+I am happy to answer questions and to give additional information via email: dcaled at gmail dot com